truedaniyyel/daniel-adrian-blog/src/content/blog/How to Sell, Part 1: Navigating the Funnel from Strangers to Clients.md

 ## References & Further Reading

-1. **Cialdini, R. (2006).
-Influence: The Psychology of Persuasion.** Harper Business.
+1. Cialdini, R. (2006).
+Influence: The Psychology of Persuasion.
-2. **Kotler, P., & Armstrong, G. (2021).
-Principles of Marketing.** Pearson.
+2. Kotler, P., & Armstrong, G. (2021).
+Principles of Marketing.
-3. “Top of Funnel vs. Bottom of Funnel: Which One Deserves More Budget?”
-Forbes Marketing Council article, 2022.
+3. “How Marketers Allocate Their Spend Across The Sales Funnel” Forbes Marketing Council article, 2022.

 Feel free to explore these materials to dive deeper into consumer psychology and marketing fundamentals.